cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 .
 FileRoot and nounce, the community is designed for handle file sharing, rather than list all tx, it list files and seeders in global key-value pair
 .
 TAU is the boot strap for community chain. community chain claim initial genesis and miner info on TAU.
 Kademlia DHT is used to get initial relay for communtiy genesis addresses. before tau launch, we provide fixed relay for community chain.
 ```
+## warm hole
+In each stateroot, contractReceiptStateRoot, we will setup warm hole for future var request.
+Warm hole prevents screen the whole blockchain.
+The warm holes are:
+TsenderNounce, power
+TsenderNounceRoot, the entry for the transaction
+TsenderBalance
+FileRootNounce
+FileRootNounceRoot
+ChainRelayNounce
+ChainRelayNounceRoot
+ChainIDNouce (only tau main)
+ChainIDNouceRoot(only tau main)
 # I. community chain
 genesis block: block size in number of txs, frequency, chain name, coins total, relay bootstrap.
 hamt_new node().